A detailed look at all the neatest Boeing 797 design elements

-For those that don’t know, the 797 has not been formally announced yet.
-But we all know it’s coming.
+We all know that the 797 is coming.
 It literally has to, as Boeing needs to keep pushing the business forward and provide airlines with increasingly efficient airplanes.

 I’d also suspect they’re getting slightly annoyed watching Airbus dominate them in nearly every category at the moment.
 As we all know, nothing drives motivation and innovation more than being laughed at by someone with a French accent.